pavlobu/deskreen/README.md

 [Read and Respect our Contributor Covenant Code of Conduct When Writing in our Discussion Threads.](CODE_OF_CONDUCT.md)

-Don't create your own discussion thread.
-Discuss with the project owner first if you really think we need to create another thread.
-We already have enough threads to discuss all important stuff.

 ---

-- [Q&A General](https://github.com/pavlobu/deskreen/discussions/66) - for general questions about Deskreen. **Please no questions like:** when will you add this feature? or when will you fix that bug?
-Be patient and patience will pay in full.
-Also no questions like: did you know other commercial app already has this feature?
-Otherwise - ban.
+- [Q&A General](https://github.com/pavlobu/deskreen/discussions/66) - for general questions about Deskreen.

 ---